 How to Make a Cardboard Clock

 My daughter Chloe is 6 and a half and has suddenly taken a strong interest in learning how to tell time on an analog clock.
 She has a watch that she recently found in her room that she wanted to wear and has been quizzing me non-stop about what time it is.
 It was hard to explain so I pulled up a YouTube video for kids that explained it pretty well but I thought it would be fun to take it further and make a clock together.
+If this proves too challenging, I might just write papers for me to explain the concept in depth.

 I’ve been trying to show her how clocks work and I think it’s important for kids to understand how to read an analog clock as well as a digital.
 We also have a clock in our house that tells 24 hour military time but learning that will be a long way off 🙂